ecemkonu/system_programming_a2/README.md

 <br/>
 Update grub by running `sudo update-grub` <br/>

+## Testing

 After restarting, new kernel will be shown as custom in boot time, execute it and nice_inc system calls will be implemented.
-You can run the test function for running the new system call implemented.
+You can run the test function for running the new system call implemented. test.c shows how subsequent forks will behave after parent (or grandparent for process generated in second fork operation) is exited. test2.c shows generation of processes, a function will generate a new child, and child will generate another one.
+Parents will wait for children to exit, nice_inc value modification for generated processes can be watched.